-Plexiglas barriers: the costs of first deploying Plexiglas barriers in branches or other bank premises that enable the reopening of branches (or are necessary to avoid their closure) and the safe use of the bank's other premises (e.g. floors in headquarters) should be accounted as If the institution had in its plans, before the pandemic laptops to all employees and enhancing its IT network to push for more remote working capacity, should the costs of laptops and networks during the outbreak be considered operational risk losses?
+Plexiglas barriers: the costs of first deploying Plexiglas barriers in branches or other bank premises that enable the reopening of branches (or are necessary to avoid their closure) and the safe use of the bank's other premises (e.g. floors in headquarters) should be accounted as operational risk losses.
+Subsequent enhancements or replacements of Plexiglas barriers should not be accounted as operational risk losses.